 Governance and Compliance

-It is understood that the UT-TBR-TICUA Articulation and Transfer Council will have oversight of the reverse transfer process and policies and will review the policy and its impact annually.
-Oversight responsibilities include, but are not limited to, assessment and evaluation of the process, reporting to the legislature, and modifications in the process/policies as needed.
+It is understood that the Reverse Transfer Sub-council of the Articulation and Transfer Council will have oversight of the Reverse Transfer process and policies and will review the policy and its impact annually. .

 It is understood that the University of Tennessee Center for Business and Economic Research (CBER) will house and maintain the server and will have primary responsibility for the stored data (demographic and academic) as well as the data extracted for evaluation and reporting purposes.
 CBER will maintain the confidentiality and integrity of the data and will have primary responsibility for research and reporting related to reverse transfer.
 Data collected for the reverse transfer process at MTSU will not be integrated into or become part of the Tennessee Longitudinal Data System (TLDS) unless approved by the President.
 In addition, the President may designate an individual to have access to individual records for MTSU students to conduct additional research and/or to validate the number of students receiving an associate degree and their credit hours reported to THEC.